Coronial

 Contributing factors

-• excessive speed approximately 150 km/h in 60 km/h zone
+• Excessive speed (approximately 150 km/h in 60 km/h zone)

-• alcohol intoxication (blood alcohol content 0.202%)
+• Alcohol impairment (blood alcohol level 0.202%)

-• wet road conditions
+• Wet road conditions

 Coroner's recommendations

-1. The Western Australia Police Force should give priority to securing funding to enable the installation of 'dash cam' technology in all police vehicles that may be used for emergency driving
+1. The Western Australia Police Force give priority to securing funding to enable the installation of 'dash cam' technology in all police vehicles that may be used for emergency driving

 Full text